SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 from SEQR by calling **getPaymentStatus**.
 On a mobile browser, this request is triggered by the user leaving SEQR app and returning to the webshop app, but if the user does not return to the webshop app, then the payment will be canceled (see also the Note below).
-To avoid this, a notificationURL can be implemented; for more information see the webshop plugin referred to below and [Use Case 2: SEQR payment using mobile browser](#UseCase2).
+To avoid this, a notificationURL can be implemented; for more information see the webshop plugin referred to below as well as the use case below: [Use Case 2: SEQR payment using mobile browser](#UseCase2).

 **Note!** The web server must check the status each second, to verify that payment is completed.